Kunzum Pass: Transport

-NH505 over the Kunzum Pass connects Kaza to Manali in southwest, and Kaurik, Sumdo, Pooh & Tabo in east.
-Kaza-Pooh-Tabo-Shimla route is open whole year, but the Manali-Kaza route is closed for 7 winter months every year during which Kunzum Pass (15,000 ft) is closed.
-NHAI is planning to construct a tunnel under the Kunzum Pass to provide all-weather connectivity between Manali and Spiti valley.
+NH505 over the Kunzum Pass connects Kaza to Manali in the southwest, and Kaurik, Sumdo, Pooh, & Tabo in east.
+Kaza-Pooh-Tabo-Shimla route is open the whole year, but the Manali-Kaza route is closed for 7 winter months every year, during which Kunzum Pass (15,000 ft) is closed.
+NHAI is planning to construct a tunnel under the Kunzum Pass to provide all-weather connectivity between Manali and the Spiti valley.
 The Kunzum Pass is normally open from June/July to October/November.
 The dates of opening and closing are dependent on the weather and road repair by the Border Roads Organisation.

 NH505 from the Manali-Gramphoo side in the west climbs steeply through fifteen (15) sharp hairpin turns from Batal (el.
 4000 m) on the Chandra River, testing the driving skills of even experienced drivers.
 On the Kaza side in east, the road from the small town of Losar (el.
 4076 m) runs on the right bank of a tributary of the Spiti.
 It climbs through a dry, semi-desert landscape 22 km up to the Kunzum Pass.